flatironinstitute/stan-playground-old/public/markdown/about.md

 ## Running Stan analyses

-A Stan analysis comprises a .stan file, and .json dataset file, and options for running the Stan sampler.
+A Stan analysis comprises a .stan file, a .json dataset file, and options for running the Stan sampler.
 These are specified using a .spa file within a workspace.
 Once a .spa file is created, it can be run using the "Run" button.
 This will create a job that will run the analysis on the compute resource associated with the workspace.
-Once the job completes, the results will be available in the .spa.out file.
-Results can be visualized using MCMC Monitor.
+Once the job completes, the results are available in the .spa.out file.
+Output can then be visualized using MCMC Monitor.

 ## Compute resources

 Each workspace has an associated compute resource which is used to run Python scripts and Stan analyses.
-By default, our freely-available cloud resource is used, although this is limited in terms of CPU and memory, and can only run a limited number of jobs concurrently.
+By default, our cloud resource is used, although this is limited in terms of CPU and memory, and can only run a limited number of jobs concurrently, which is shared across all users.
 You can also associate your own compute resource with your workspace.
-This can be a local or a remote machine.
+This can be backed by a local or a remote machine Linux machine.